Updated March 17, 2026

 Use a Mask

-Sheet masks deliver ingredients deep into your pores and are safe to use during every phase of your cycle.
+Sheet masks help deliver ingredients to the skin’s surface and can be used during different phases of your cycle.
 Rael’s masks are specifically formulated to work differently during each of the four phases of your cycle.

-K-beauty technology focuses on using specialized treatments to keep your skin hydrated deeply.
-Our go-to treatment for deep hydration is the Moisture Melt Snowball.
+K-beauty technology focuses on using specialized treatments to keep your skin deeply hydrated.
+Our go-to solution for deep hydration is our Miracle Clear Barrier Cream.

 Increase Your Water Intake

 If you aren’t drinking enough water, start.
 If you’re drinking plenty, drink an extra glass on days when your skin feels particularly dry.
-Studies show there is a direct correlation between the amount of water you consume and the health of your skin.
+Hydration can play a role in overall skin appearance and comfort

-While dehydrated skin is a skin condition that can affect anyone, it can contribute to dryness and worsen your dry skin situation.
+While dehydrated skin is a common skin concern, it can contribute to dryness and worsen your dry skin situation.

 Use a Better Moisturizer